Replay Beta

 The original objective will be treated as though it has been removed, again with the results described above.

-Modifying the Query or Data Source:
+Modifying the query or data source:

 For more details on editing SLOs, see the Editing SLOs guide.

-Historical data retrieval will continue for the original objectives in that SLO.
+Replay will continue for the original objectives in that SLO.

 The composite objective won't include data from the historical period in its error budget calculation.
 The calculation will start from the moment of the creation of the SLO.